 Sarcoidosis is a long-term disorder that affects many parts of the body, mostly the lungs.
-In a small number of patients, the disease involves some part of the nervous system.
+In a small number of people, the disease involves some part of the nervous system.
 This is called neurosarcoidosis.

 Neurosarcoidosis may affect any part of the nervous system.
 Sudden, facial weakness (facial palsy) is a common neurological symptom that involves the nerves to the muscles of the face.
 Any other nerve in the skull can be affected, including those in the eye and those that control taste, smell, or hearing.

 The spinal cord is another part of the nervous system that sarcoidosis can affect.
 People may have weakness in their arms and legs, and difficulty walking or controlling their urine or bowels.

 The condition can also affect the parts of the brain involved in regulating many body functions, such as temperature, sleep, and stress responses.

 Muscle weakness or sensory losses can occur with peripheral nerve involvement.
 Other areas of the brain, including the pituitary gland at the base of the brain, or the spinal cord may also be involved.

 The symptoms vary.
 Any part of the nervous system can be affected.
 Involvement of the brain or cranial nerves can cause:

 - Decreased hearing